Saturday 2/24/2024 @ 3pm EST

 This is the link to register:

 The Coastal Camera Club is a tax exempt 501(c)3.
 We would greatly appreciate tax exempt (for U.S. residents) donations using the DONATE link below.
-All those who donate will be automatically entered to the following two raffles: (1) a series of books from Colleen Miniuk, and (2) a print from Joe Edelman.
+All those who donate will be automatically entered in two raffles for a print from each of our speakers, Chuck Kimmerle and Bob Coates.
 The winners will be drawn at 8pm on the day of each talk and the winners will be notified by email.